BW-Story – Hirsch und Greif

 In spring, blossom is everywhere across the Lake Constance region.
 It usually starts in early to mid-April, with cherries, followed by plums, apricots and, in a crescendo of colour, pears and apples.

-Back in 2021, the prestigious State Garden Show was hosted by Überlingen on Lake Constance.
+Back in 2021, the prestigious State Garden Show was hosted by Überlingen at Lake Constance.
 The town has continued the celebration of gardening and greenery by linking gardens and green spaces.
-So, if you are visiting lake Constance, do walk along the lakeside promenade to see the marvellous “greening” that is going on – as well as the wonderful views over the lake.
+So, if you are visiting Lake Constance, walk along the lakeside promenade to see the marvellous “greening” that is going on – as well as the wonderful views over the lake.

 From mid-May